cs-uob/COMS10012/exercises/posix/src/act4/c_io.md

 ## Exercises

-For our first exercise, we investigate how the C library file functions interact with the terminal.
+For our next exercise, we investigate how the C library file functions interact with the terminal.
 Compile this program:

 ```C
 // program: input1.c //